basarat/algorithms/src/linkedList/README.md

 }
 ```

 This example demonstrates the real beauty of a linked list.
-Any such operations that only requires simple `next` reference manipulation, can be implemented in to have `O(1)` runtime.
+Any such operations that only require simple `next` reference manipulation, can be implemented in to have `O(1)` runtime.